luminus-framework/luminus/resources/public/md/routes.md

 ### Marking Routes as Restricted

-The `noir.util.route/restricted` macro is used to indicated that access rules apply to the route:
+The `noir.util.route/restricted` macro is used to indicate that access rules apply to the route:

 ```clojure
 (GET "/private/:id" [id] (restricted "private!"))